hermonochy/Rescueland/The Planet File.md

 Population: 100 billion

-Atmosphere: Carbon Dioxide 70%, Sulfur Dioxide 20%, Methane 10%
+Atmosphere: Carbon Dioxide 70%, Sulphur Dioxide 20%, Methane 10%

-General: Known for its vast mines, Tonque is a heavily industrialized planet where robots specialize in metal extraction and manufacturing.
+General: Known for its vast mines, Tonque is a heavily industrialised planet where robots specialise in metal extraction and manufacturing.

 ## Naha